kierdavis/ClearFX/README.md

+**PLEASE NOTE: I no longer actively maintain this project.
+Pull requests are welcome, but development has halted and issues are unlikely to gain a response.**

 ClearFX is a (very) lightweight plugin to allow administrators to clear players' potion effects.
 It is useful to force players using invisibility potions to become visible, or to remove speed/strength effects being used to cheat in PvP arenas.

 # Commands